I am unable to take a photograph. I am out of film.

-Am I then a blind man wandering aimlessly until I can provide the evidence of own existence to the later self?
+Am I then a blind man wandering aimlessly until I can provide the evidence of my own existence to the later self?

 As I browse my albums of printed photographs and folders of digital files, I realize that there’s much that isn’t part of the images.
 A camera is a selective instrument that gives its master a choice.
 Exposure, focus, composition, time.
 A subset of infinite possibilities with a choice to pick just one.
 That photo is merely a clue to the events that took place some time ago.

 A good camera will capture the frame faithfully.
-It will produce a proxy to an infinitely small part of reality I’ve chosen, revealing something about me, for the kind of choice it was.
+It will produce a proxy to an infinitely small part of the reality I’ve chosen, revealing something about me for the kind of choice it was.
 It may tell a story much better than I could with words or even thoughts.
-It may evoke feelings reminiscent of that moment or something completely new, depending on who and in what context sees it.
+It may evoke feelings reminiscent of that moment or something completely new, depending on who and what context sees it.